Setting the Time for Your Linux Instance

 A consistent and accurate time reference is crucial for many server tasks and processes.
 Most system logs include a time stamp that you can use to determine when problems occur and in what order the events take place.
+If you use the AWS CLI or an AWS SDK to make requests from your instance, these tools sign requests on your behalf.
+If your instance's date and time are not set correctly, the date in the signature may not match the date of the request, and AWS rejects the request.
 Network Time Protocol (NTP) is configured by default on Amazon Linux instances, and the system time is synchronized with a load-balanced pool of public servers on the Internet and set to the UTC time zone.
 For more information about NTP, go to http://www.ntp.org/.

-These procedures are intended for use with Amazon Linux, but the commands and file locations are similar for Red Hat and CentOS.
+These procedures are intended for use with Amazon Linux.
 For more information about other distributions, see their specific documentation.

 Amazon Linux instances are set to the UTC (Coordinated Universal Time) time zone by default, but you may wish to change the time on an instance to the local time or to another time zone in your network.